Matty-El/urban-attiva/TESTING.md

 ## Lighthouse Reports

 Lighthouse reports were run for all pages of the website.
-A significant improvement was seen following code validation and user story testing that resulted in issues being addressed such as a lack of a meta tag and missing alt attributes.
-The second run was not as high as the 95% mark that I initially set for all performance measures.
-In some cases 95% was exceeded and in others the performance was not optimal but there were no alarmingly low scores.
-This is something i would address at a future stage.
-As a result I have marked these as failed in the user story testing summary.
+A significant improvement was seen following code validation and user story testing that resulted in issues being addressed such as a lack of a meta tag, improving text contrast in the footer, and missing alt attributes.

 ---